kingzamzon/docs/docs/sdk/serverless-signing/quick-start.md

 # Learn More

-By now you should have successfully written a and executed a Lit Action.
+By now you should have successfully written and executed a Lit Action.
 If you’d like to learn more about what’s possible with Lit Actions, check out the [Advanced Topics](https://developer.litprotocol.com/category/advanced-topics-1) section.

 <FeedbackComponent/>